Experience Replay Using Transition Sequences: Results and Discussion

 Figure \ref{fig:comparison_mtcar} shows the average secondary task returns for $50$ runs of $5000$ learning episodes.
 It is seen that especially during the initial phase of learning, the agent accumulates rewards at a higher rate as compared to other learning approaches.
 As in the navigation task, the number of replay updates are restricted to be the same while comparing the different experience replay approaches in Figure \ref{fig:comparison_mtcar}.
 Analogous to Table \ref{table1}, Table \ref{table2} shows the average secondary returns accumulated per episode ($G_{e}$) over $50$ runs in the mountain-car environment, for different values of the memory parameters.
 The default values for $m_{b}$, $m_{t}$ and $n_{v}$ are the same as those mentioned in the navigation environment, that is, $1000$, $1000$ and $50$ respectively.

 From Figures \ref{fig:comparison} and \ref{fig:comparison_mtcar}, the agent is seen to be able to accumulate significantly higher average secondary returns per episode when experiences are replayed.
 Among the experience replay approaches, the approach of replaying transition sequences is superior for the same number of replay updates.
 This is especially true in the navigation environment, where visits to regions associated with high secondary task rewards are much rarer, as indicated by the low value of $\rho$.
 In the mountain car problem, the visits are more frequent, and the differences between the different experience replay approaches are less significant.
-In both environments, the performances of the approaches that replay individual transitions---experience replay with uniform random sampling and prioritized experience replay---are found to be nearly equivalent.
+The value of the prioritization exponent used here is the same as that used in the navigation task.
+The approach of replaying sequences of transitions also offers noticeable performance improvements when applied to the primary task (as seen in Figure \ref{fig:prim_task}), especially during the early stages of learning, and when highly exploratory behavior policies are used.
+In both the navigation and mountain-car environments, the performances of the approaches that replay individual transitions---experience replay with uniform random sampling and prioritized experience replay---are found to be nearly equivalent.
+We have not observed a significant advantage of using the prioritized approach, as reported in previous studies \citep{schaul2015prioritized,hessel2017rainbow} using deep RL.
+This perhaps indicates that improvements brought about by the prioritized approach are much more pronounced in deep RL applications.